salvir1/COVID-19-outbreak-data-analysis/README.md

 ## Normalization of the data improves it

 One small but important detail to note is that normalizing the data makes for better comparisons.
-The chart of *total cases diagnosed per day* isn't as clean of an indicator of an outbreak.
+The chart of *total cases diagnosed per day* isn't as clean of an indicator of an outbreak as *death rate* or *case rate*.
 Why call this detail out?
 Because the *total cases diagnosed per day* number is very frequently mentioned in the press, but it has potential to be misleading.
 Total cases diagnosed per day is often *the first* statistic cited by the press, regardless of how much the availability of testing has changed and continues to change.

 In *total cases diagnosed per day* graph, the trendline of total cases diagnosed in the *no outbreak* group rose almost as much as the trendline for the *summer outbreak* group.
 Yet the *death rate*, which is the measure that matters the most, did not increase correspondingly in the *no outbreak* group.
 All trendlines rose heading into the fall even though the outbreak (death rate) for the *fall outbreak* group has thus far been more severe.
 The normalization that occurs in the *case rate* chart more accurately sorts out the true signal.